-Editors' note: This slideshow was originally published on February 13, 2013, and was updated on April 3, 2013, with additional devices.
+Editors' note: This slideshow was originally published on February 13, 2013, and is periodically updated.

 You knew the Galaxy S7 Active would be included in here.
 Though its bulky, plastic design feels cheap compared to its Galaxy S7 counterpart, this handset is dust-, water- and drop-resistant.
 It also has an enduring battery life.

 In addition to surviving 6-foot drops onto concrete and 16-foot dunks under water, the S60 has a nifty thermal imaging camera.

 The Droid Turbo 2 doesn't look like your typical bulky rugged phone, but it has a tough screen that won't crack (believe us, we tried).
 Plus, it has a top-tier performance, solid battery life, and you can customize it at Motorola's website.

 The Xperia Z5 looks beautiful, has plenty of power and its camera takes great photos.
 But while it won't die when you spill your drink on it, its waterproofing no longer allows for full submersion, so you can't use it for underwater photography.